wso2/docs-choreo-dev/en/developer-docs/docs/manage-message-brokers/create-choreo-managed-kafka-services.md

 To use the Kafka service in producer and consumer applications, you must add the required parameters as configurations and secrets in Choreo.
 You can obtain the parameter values from the **Overview** tab on the service details page and include key configurations such as the access key, access certificate, CA certificate, and service URI.
 Ensure you [create a topic](./configure-a-kafka-service.md#create-a-kafka-topic) before producing or consuming Kafka messages.
 If a topic already exists, you can proceed.

+## Disaster Recovery and High Availability

+### High Availability Characteristics

+Premium and Business tiers typically run multi‑node clusters and can be deployed across different availability zones where the cloud provider supports it.
+During node failures, the service is designed to maintain availability and keep the Service URI stable (the IP address may change).

+Hobbyist and Startup tiers are single‑node and may experience downtime during maintenance or failure recovery.

+### Backup and Recovery Model

+Kafka uses a different backup model than traditional databases:
+- No backups of message content or topic data
+- Configuration (topics, users/ACLs, Schema Registry, Connect) is backed up periodically and restored automatically when needed
+- Manual selection of older configuration backup points is not supported

+### Monitoring and Observability

+- Runtime metrics and service logs are accessible in the Choreo Console
+- Native alerting for resource spikes is not currently available; contact support if you need to export metrics to third‑party monitoring

+**Security Note**: All Kafka connections require TLS and client certificate authentication.
 ### Set up configurations and secrets

 Follow these steps to set up required configurations and secrets: